 |Rated:||From 6 years|

-When the 70-year-old gentleman Forrest Tucker (Robert Redford) enters a bank, nobody suspects anything bad.
+When 70-year-old gentleman Forrest Tucker (Robert Redford) enters a bank, no one suspects anything amiss.
 The elderly gentleman seems too friendly and charming.
 But appearances are deceptive, because Forrest is a notorious bank robber.
-Even though he's been in prison 17 times, he just can't let it go.
-Why, after all, he has managed to escape from every prison so far.
-Together with his two accomplices (Danny Glover, Tom Waits), the gentleman-gauner roams the country and robs one bank after the other.
-Only when the investigator John Hunt (Casey Affleck) follows the heels of the trio could Forrest's life in freedom soon be finally over for good…
+Although he has already been in prison 17 times, he just can't let it go.
+Why should he, after all he has managed to escape from every prison so far.
+Together with his two accomplices (Danny Glover, Tom Waits), the gentleman crook roams the country, robbing one bank after another.
+Only when the investigator John Hunt (Casey Affleck) attaches himself to the heels of the trio, it may soon be over for Forrest with the life of freedom finally.

-Because the role of the charming bank robber and escape king is perfectly tailored to Redford.
-He can once again play out everything that has made him stand out in the course of his career.
-His reserved, but always convincing play, his shining eyes, through which women's hearts flew to him in rows, and an almost mischievous charisma, with which he could always convince both in romantic roles and as an action hero.
-Sure, the movie has two more Oscar-winners on board with Sissy Spacek and Casey Affleck and also has a really top-class cast.
-But even if Redford never consciously plays himself into the foreground, this is still his show, in which all the others are just nice accessories.
+Because the role of the charming bank robber and breakout kingpin is perfectly tailored to Redford.
+Here, he gets to once again play up all the things that have made him stand out over the course of his career.
+His reserved but always convincing acting, his shining eyes, through which women's hearts have flown to him by the dozen, and an almost mischievous charisma, with which he could always convince both in romantic roles and as an action hero.
+Sure, the film has two other Oscar winners on board in Sissy Spacek and Casey Affleck, and it has a really top-notch cast in other respects as well.
+But even if Redford never consciously plays himself into the foreground, this is his show, in which everyone else is just a nice accessory.

 An article by Frankfurt-Tipp